postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 The Postman Chrome app's Interceptor functions as a proxy to capture HTTP and HTTPS requests.
 You can use Interceptor to capture requests made by your Chrome browser and send them to your Postman app's history.

-You can filter requests according to the URL by clicking the Interceptor icon in your browser, then applying a filter under **Filter requests**.
+You can filter requests according to the URL by selecting the Interceptor icon in your browser, then applying a filter under **Filter requests**.

 You can use Interceptor to create a Postman collection for a web app or to debug your APIs.
 You can also use the Postman Chrome app in tandem with Interceptor to make and capture requests.